mucommander/mucommander/PLAN.md

   default-port stripping, MinIO custom-port retention, blank-host rejection).

-**Phase 11b** — Swing UI panel:
+**Phase 11 finish** — Swing UI + integration tests + multipart streaming
+(all in one PR per the user's "no more sub-phases" directive):

-- `S3Panel` (the connection dialog) ported from the deleted module's Git history; UI fields rebuilt for the AWS-SDK-v2 endpoint / region / access-key / secret-key / path-style / TLS inputs.
+- `S3Panel` (the connection dialog) rebuilt for the AWS-SDK-v2
-- Registered via `ProtocolPanelRegistry` so the existing Connect-to-server dialog grows an "S3" tab.
+  inputs: endpoint host, bucket, access key, secret key, region, port, HTTPS toggle, path-style toggle.
+Registered via `ProtocolPanelRegistry` so the existing Connect-to-server dialog grows an "S3" tab.
-- Manual smoke against AWS S3 + MinIO before merge.

-**Phase 11c** — testcontainers integration tests:
+- `S3TransferManager` plumbed into `S3Connection`; `S3Object`'s
+  OutputStream now uses a `SpillingPutOutputStream` that buffers in memory up to 32 MiB and spills to a temp file beyond that;
+  on close, in-memory payloads PUT in one request and spilled files upload via the TransferManager (multipart).
+Temp files are best-effort deleted in a `finally`.

-- LocalStack or MinIO via `testcontainers-java`; gated on Docker being available (Skip on macOS-15 GitHub runner where the action doesn't ship Docker).
+- LocalStack-backed integration tests via `testcontainers-java`, gated on Docker availability (Skip on macOS-15 GitHub runner where the runner doesn't ship Docker; runs on ubuntu-latest).
-- Coverage: list buckets, list objects with prefix, put/get/delete, mkdir-creates-prefix, paged listing across continuation tokens.
-- Streaming uploads via `S3TransferManager` (multipart) land here too — needs an executor + credentials provider that survives across calls.
+  Coverage: full lifecycle (mkdir-bucket → ls-root → put → ls-bucket →
+  get → mkdir-prefix → put-nested → ls-prefix → delete);
+  paged listing of 1500 objects across multiple continuation tokens; rename copy-then-delete; 40 MiB upload exercising the TransferManager spill path; 1 KB upload staying in-memory.

 ### Phase 10 — Connectivity: Tailscale + mount helper (split: 10a + 10b)